 She and I never talked about sex before marriage.
-Wish I knew where and what a clitoris was, and she basically didn't even know what she looked like down there either. -Latter-day Saint husband, married at 21
+Wish I knew where and what a clitoris was, and she basically didn't even know what she looked like down there either.

 Her Turn

 The sexual response cycle for both men and women goes from excitement, to plateau, to orgasm, to resolution.
 The most obvious difference between male and female sexual response can be summed up in one word: time.
 The erect penis can be ready to orgasm in seconds or minutes.
 Women usually take longer.
 Some sources have popularized a "20-20 rule" for women: Twenty minutes of nongenital touch followed by twenty minutes of genital touch.
 Every woman is different though.
 Some women can orgasm in five minutes.
 Some women require over an hour.